 There are also 2 storage areas and a small cellar which is accessed from the utility room.
 Internal stairs lead up to the first floor accommodation.

-To the front of the house steps lead to the front door and a light and airy entrance hallway with original tiled floor and doors leading to:
+A light and airy entrance hallway with original tiled floor and doors leading to:

 Kitchen/dining room (3.3 x 6.6m)